What Coaches Need To Know About Recruiting and COVID-19

 RECENT NEWS REGARDING RECRUITING

-- NCAA has instituted updated guidelines suspending in-person recruiting for DI and DII through May 31st.
-(Updated 4/06)
+- NCAA has instituted updated recruiting guidelines and declared a dead period, which prohibits in-person recruiting for DI sports through August 31st.
+(Updated 7/13)

 - The NCAA DI Council has allowed schools the option to provide spring sports student-athletes an additional season of competition and an extension of their period of eligibility.